drjonesy/edu-dev-team/git-version-control/README.md

 Version Control isn't limited to one file at a time.
 You can actually use Version Control on a folder with many files and folder in it.
 There's even a feature that allows you to ignore certain files if you want.

-### Google Drive and Docs

-    << INSERT VIDEO HERE >>

-Google Drive and Docs is a perfect example of version control.
-Because google is full of developers they implemented this feature from the beginning.
-You don’t need to enable anything, it’s just available.